Blog icon

 • Continued drying in the south-west of Western Australia, especially during winter and spring.

 • More intense short-duration heavy rainfall events, even in regions where the average rainfall decreases or stays the same.
-This will lead to a complex

-• The intensity of rainfall associated with tropical cyclones is also expected to increase and, combined with higher sea levels, is likely to amplify the impacts from those tropical cyclones that do occur.
+• Fewer tropical cyclones, but a greater proportion projected to be of high intensity, with ongoing large variations from year to year.
+The intensity of rainfall associated with tropical cyclones is also expected to increase and, combined with higher sea levels, is likely to amplify the impacts from those tropical cyclones that do occur.

-more frequent and severe bleaching events in coral reefs around Australia, including the Great Barrier Reef and Ningaloo Reef.
+Increased and longer-lasting marine heatwaves, which will further stress marine environments such as kelp forests and increase the likelihood of more frequent and severe bleaching events in coral reefs around Australia, including the Great Barrier Reef and Ningaloo Reef.

 • The average temperature of each future year is now expected to be warmer than any year prior to the commencement of human-caused climate change.
-This is scientifically referred to as climate change 'emergence'.

 • Ongoing climate variability means each year will not necessarily be hotter than the last, but the underlying probabilities are changing.
 This leads to less chance of cool years and a greater chance of repeatedly breaking Australia’s record annual average temperature (e.g. record set in 2005 was subsequently broken in 2013 and then again in 2019).